Linkedin

 Prequalification pros

-• Most lenders conduct a soft credit check without impacting your credit score.
+• Most lenders conduct a soft credit check that doesn’t impact your credit score.

-• Once prequalified, you're given loan details, including the interest rate, how much you might qualify to borrow, and how much you could pay in loan fees.
+• Once prequalified, you're usually given potential loan details, including the interest rate, how much you might qualify to borrow, and how much you could pay in loan fees.

 Prequalification cons

-• It's not a final, definite "yes."
+• Prequalification isn’t a definite "yes."
 You'll still have to wait for pre-approval.

-• You're only offered an estimate of how much you can borrow.
+• You're offered just an estimate of how much you could borrow and at what rates.
+Those numbers could be different if you apply.

 Pre-approval pros

-• You're being told that you do qualify.
+• You're being told that you should qualify for a loan if you apply.

 Pre-approval cons

-• If your employment, income, or credit report changes before you close, the lender can choose to decline your loan approval .
+• If your employment, income, or credit report changes before you close, the lender could decline your loan approval.

-• Your credit report will likely take a slight, temporary dip when the lender conducts a hard credit check.
+• Your credit report will likely take a slight, temporary dip if the lender conducts a hard credit check

 When should you get prequalified or pre-approved?

-Once you're prequalified, you'll learn the details of the loan, like the interest rate you might qualify for.
-If you're happy with the rate, loan fees, and loan term, it's time to provide the lender with the documents typically needed check forpre-approval.
+Once you're prequalified, you'll typically be given the terms of the loan, like the interest rate you might qualify for and how much money you could borrow.
+If you're happy with the details, it's time to move on to pre-approval.
 Required documents are likely to include:

 • Permission to run a hard credit check